 The complement system is a signalling cascade of soluble and membrane-bound plasma proteins that ultimately lead to the formation of a pore complex in the target cell membrane.
 It is a very ancient arm of the innate immune system, with complement factors having been identified in the phyllum Cnidaria (jellyfish, sea anemone etc) (Nonaka 2014).
 The evolutionary conservation of the complement system and the complexity it has reached indicate its important role in fighting infections and tumors.
 However, immune dysregulation impairs the function of the complement system, leading to tumor progression (Sayegh et al. 2014), degenerative diseases and other disorders.
 Therefore, the complement system is a promising therapeutic target to remedy several human diseases and enhance the immune response to infections and cancers (Melis et al. 2015).

-Three pathways lead to complement activation: the classical, lectin and alternative pathways (Figure 1.5.).
+Three pathways lead to complement activation: the classical, lectin and alternative pathways (Degn et al. 2013).
 The classical pathway is activated when the multivalent complement factor C1q recognises immunoglobulin complexes.
 It triggers the cleavage of the C4 and C2 factors into two subunits.
 The subunits associate to form the C4bC2a (C3 convertase) complex which converts C3 into C3a and C3b.
 The released C3b then associates with the C3 convertase to generate the C5 convertase which will complete the cascade and induce the formation of the membrane-attack complex.
 The lectin pathway starts with the recognition of pathogen-associated carbohydrates by lectin receptors (mannose-binding lectin and ficolin).
+These lectin receptors are coupled to serine proteases (MASPs) that cleave C4 and C2 to generate a C3 convertase.
+The pathway then continues as the classical one (Degn & Thiel 2013).
+In contrast to the classical and lectin pathways, the alternative pathway is constitutively active and relies on the recognition of host-associated molecular patterns, such as sialic acid, by complement factor H (Pangburn et al. 2008).
+C3b is constitutively generated independently of the classical and lectin pathways and binds to factor H complexes to form another type of C3 convertase, thereby amplifying the effect of the other two pathways (Degn and Thiel 2013).

+The complement system is very complex but its constitutive expression makes it an effective line of defence that can quickly target microorganisms.
+It is therefore not surprising that S. aureus has evolved many virulence factors that target this system.